 “With chocolate and cookies!”

-That got a chuckle, as I went on to explain that homemade cookies and foil-wrapped chocolate treats earned me the way into my clients' stomachs and hearts.
+That got a chuckle, and I went on to explain that homemade cookies and foil-wrapped chocolate treats earned me a way into my clients' stomachs and hearts.
 As a result, clients did not dread the terrible visit from the auditor upstairs, but actually looked forward to our meetings.
 Delicious food will get you far!

-Having had an opportunity to speak with him for about 15 minutes, I had a sense for his dynamic personality.
-We had built good rapport and an easy-flowing conversation up to that point.
+Having had an opportunity to speak with him for about 15 minutes, I had a sense of his dynamic personality.
+We had built a good rapport and an easy-flowing conversation up to that point.
 These considerations inspired me to try something unconventional.

 I will be the first to admit that my juggling was not perfect — I am a CPA, not a performance artist, and I did drop the ball once or twice.
 Far from feeling embarrassed, I turned it into an opportunity to talk about learning from past mistakes, assessing what works best, and course-correcting for continuous improvement.